Take a Top 5 Southwest Backpacking Trip: Paria Canyon

 By Michael Lanza

 Walls of searing, orange-red sandstone towered hundreds of feet overhead in a chasm at times no more than a dozen strides across.
-A shallow river flowed like very thin, melted milk chocolate down the canyon, spanning it from wall to wall in spots.
+A shallow river flowed like very thin chocolate milk down the canyon, spanning it from wall to wall in spots.
 And the spectacle had only just begun: We were mere hours into the first day of one of the most continually stunning, multi-day canyon hikes in the Southwest: Paria Canyon.

 Over five days in early spring, my family and another backpacked the 38-mile length of Paria Canyon, which straddles the border of Utah and Arizona and joins the Colorado River at Lees Ferry, the gateway to the Grand Canyon.